Take Action To Prevent The Flu!

 Who should NOT attend a worksite flu clinic?

-People who are sick, have the flu or have COVID-19 symptoms or have tested positive for COVID-19.
+Spouses/domestic partners and children of City employees, people who are sick, have the flu or have COVID-19 symptoms or have tested positive for COVID-19.

 Do I need to schedule an appointment to get a flu shot at an SFHSS-sponsored worksite flu clinic?